Amadeus-Winarto/Cache-Simulator/README.md

 - On eviction, a cache line is written back to memory only if it is in the M state or the O state.

 ### MESIF
-The MOESI protocol we implement extends the Illinois protocol with *dirty-sharing*.
+The MESUF protocol we implement extends the Illinois protocol with *dirty-sharing*.
 An additional state F(Forward) is added to the protocol.
 When a cache line transitions is the Invalid state and the processor does a PrRd, it transitions to the Forward state.
 This allows clean sharing amongst the processors.

 The MESIF protocol implemented in our simulator is thus as follows: